Arrow BOOK

 Overview

-PRP stands for platelet rich plasma.
-A small sample of your blood is taken and processed to concentrate platelets into a plasma solution.
-This PRP solution is then injected into a targeted area such as a tendon joint or soft tissue region under clinical guidance.
-The goal is to support healing biology rather than provide short term numbing alone.
+PRP platelet rich plasma treatment is a regenerative medicine technique that uses your own blood to support tissue healing.
+A small sample of blood is taken and processed to concentrate platelets into a plasma solution.
+This platelet rich plasma is then injected into a targeted area such as a tendon, joint, or soft tissue structure.

 Response varies depending on the condition being treated and the stage of tissue change.
-Some people notice gradual improvement over several weeks while others may need a longer period to judge benefit.
+Some people notice gradual improvement over several weeks, while others may need a longer period to judge benefit.
 PRP is often most effective when combined with load management and a structured rehabilitation plan.

-PRP may be considered for people with:
+PRP platelet rich plasma treatment may be considered for people with:

 • Tendon related pain such as tendinopathy in selected areas